sjagtap600/Sitaaremern/README.md

 You can train your Dialogflow intents to respond to the following queries:

-Intent Name	Sample User Inputs	Bot Response (Suggested) Donation_Page_Intent	"How can I donate?"
+Intent Name	Sample User Inputs	Bot Response (Suggested)
-"Where is the donation page?"
-"You can donate by visiting our Donate page.
-Just click on the 'Donate' button in the menu or go to /donate."
+	"How can I donate?"
-About_Beneficiaries_Intent	"Who are the girls?"
+	"Who are the girls?"
 "Who do you support?"
-"We support underprivileged girls by connecting them to opportunities and resources.
-You can view their profiles on the homepage."
-Location_Intent	"Where is Sitaare located?"
+"Where is Sitaare located?"
-"Which country are you in?"
-"Sitaare is based in India, but we welcome global support!"
-Contact_Intent	"How do I contact you?"
+	"How do I contact you?"
 "Is there a support number?"
-"You can reach out via our contact form or email us at support@sitaare.org."
-Volunteer_Intent	"Can I volunteer?"
+"Can I volunteer?"
-"I want to help personally"	"We appreciate your willingness to help!
-Please fill our volunteer form or contact us for more details."
+"I want to help personally"

 Contact
 For any issues, please contact [Shreeyash Jagtap / shreeyashjagtap07@gmail.com].